-French pharmaceutical company Sanofi Pasteur has unveiled plans to build a new vaccine manufacturing facility in Toronto, Ontario, Canada.
+French pharmaceutical company Sanofi Pasteur has unveiled plans to build a vaccine manufacturing facility in Toronto, Canada.

-Sanofi will invest more than €350m ($432m) in the state-of-the-art vaccine plant, which is the company’s largest facility-based investment to date.
+Sanofi will invest more than €350m ($432m) in the state-of-the-art vaccine plant, the company’s largest facility-based investment to date.

-The project was announced in April 2018 and construction is expected to be completed in 2021.
-The new facility is expected to commence operations in 2023 and will double the company’s vaccines output.
+The project was announced in April 2018, with construction expected to be completed in 2021.
+The facility is expected to begin operations in 2023 and will double the company’s vaccine output.

-The new facility will enable Sanofi to support its paediatric and booster vaccines capacity to meet growing demand in the market.
-It will also strengthen the company’s Canadian operations.
+The facility will enable Sanofi to support its paediatric and booster vaccines capacity to meet growing demand in the market, as well as strengthening the company’s Canadian operations.

-The project is expected to provide up to 1,250 jobs.
+The project is expected to create up to 1,250 jobs.

-Sanofi’s vaccine manufacturing facility will be located at Sanofi Pasteur’s Connaught Campus in North Toronto, which is the company’s headquarters for Canadian vaccine production and research and development (R&D).
+Sanofi’s vaccine manufacturing facility will be located at Sanofi Pasteur’s Connaught Campus in North Toronto.
+The campus is the company’s headquarters for Canadian vaccine production and research and development (R&D).

-Canada was selected as the ideal location for the new facility due to its strong legacy in vaccine R&D.
+Canada was chosen as the facility’s ideal location due to its strong legacy in vaccine R&D.

 There is a growing demand for vaccines indicated for the treatment of whooping cough in children and adults.
-The new vaccine manufacturing facility will enable Sanofi to launch the whooping cough vaccine in more than 30 international markets.
+This facility will allow Sanofi to launch the whooping cough vaccine in more than 30 markets around the world.

-Sanofi’s vaccine manufacturing facility will receive C$70m ($55.5m) from the governments of Canada and Ontario.
+Sanofi’s vaccine manufacturing facility will receive funding of C$70m ($55.5m) from the governments of Canada and Ontario.

-A total of C$20m ($15.8m) from the $70m funding will be provided by the federal economic development agency for Southern Ontario (FedDev Ontario) through the Advanced Manufacturing Fund (AMF), a development programme that supports Ontario’s manufacturing sector.
+Of this funding, C$20m ($15.8m) will be provided by the federal economic development agency for Southern Ontario (FedDev Ontario) through the Advanced Manufacturing Fund (AMF), a development programme that supports Ontario’s manufacturing sector.

 The remaining C$50m ($39.7m) will be provided by the Government of Ontario through the Jobs and Prosperity Fund, which was created to promote R&D activity and finance projects related to pharmaceutical research in the state.

-Sanofi has also requested the Economic Development Committee of Ontario to approve a property tax incentive under the Imagination, Manufacturing, Innovation and Technology (IMIT) programme, a business incentive programme that encourages new investment and employment.
+Sanofi has also requested the Economic Development Committee of Ontario to approve a property tax incentive under the Imagination, Manufacturing, Innovation and Technology (IMIT) programme.
+The IMIT programme is a business incentive programme that encourages new investment and employment.

 Sanofi’s Toronto campus was initially founded as Antitoxin Laboratory in 1914 within the University of Toronto.
-It was later expanded by opening a pharmaceutical farm in North Toronto in 1917.
+In 1917, the campus was expanded by opening a pharmaceutical farm in North Toronto.

-The company’s Toronto campus specialises in the development and manufacture of life-saving medicines for the US, Canada and other international markets.
-Spread across 54 acres, the campus includes office space, R&D labs and various vaccine manufacturing facilities.
-It employs approximately 1,400 people in industrial and commercial operations, and R&D.
+The campus specialises in the development and manufacture of life-saving medicines for the American, Canadian and other international markets.
+Covering 54 acres, the campus includes office space, R&D labs and various vaccine manufacturing facilities.
+It employs around 1,400 people in industrial and commercial operations, as well as in R&D.